'Armed and dangerous': Manhunt underway for college senior linked to 2 deaths

-DERBY, Conn. — Police from several states, and the FBI in Pennsylvania, are looking for 23-year-old Peter Manfredonia, wanted in connection with two deaths in Connecticut.
+DERBY, Conn. — Police from several states, and the FBI in Pennsylvania, are searching for Peter Manfredonia, 23, who is wanted in connection with two deaths in Connecticut.

-Reports that Manfredonia had been taken into custody were dismissed by Connecticut State Police.
+Attorney Michael Dolan in Hamden is representing Manfredonia family and is expected to hold a news conference outside his Dixwell Avemue office at 6:00 p.m.
+Monday.

-Monday afternoon, Pennsylvania State police released a photo of someone they believe to be Manfredonia walking along railroad tracks in East Stroudsburg.
+Also Monday, Pennsylvania State police released a photo of someone they believe to be Manfredonia walking along railroad tracks in East Stroudsburg, Pennsylvania.

 State Police said that on Sunday, they received a report that Manfredonia had held a victim against his will in the Turnpike Road area in Willington.
 Manfredonia reportedly then stole a truck, firearms, and food before leaving.
 Police said that the victim was not injured.